-The first link priority rule is such that when a page links more than once to another page then Google will ignore all other links apart from the first one.
+The first link priority rule is that when a page links more than once to another page, Google will ignore all other links apart from the first one.

 Top of Body Content

-Next, if you want to prioritise internal links to boost a keyword ranking then place the link toward the top of your body copy; not in the sidebar or footer of page.
+Next, if you want to prioritise internal links to boost a keyword ranking, place the link toward the top of your body copy, not in the sidebar or footer of the page.

 Relevant Anchor text

-When using internal links don’t just add links for the sake of it; use internal links to connect relevant content with each other.
+When using internal links, don’t just add links for the sake of it; use internal links to connect relevant content.

-As well as doing an internal link audit, there’s a fantastic link opportunities feature within the Ahrefs site audit tool; it’s like artificial intelliegence for internal linking.
+As well as doing an internal link audit, there’s a fantastic link opportunities feature within the Ahrefs site audit tool; it’s like artificial intelligence for internal linking.

-Use this tool; but whatever you do, don’t use a WordPress plugin to automatically create internal links.
+Use this tool, but whatever you do, don’t use a WordPress plugin to create internal links automatically.